GulajavaMinistudio/FullJSExtensionPackCode/README.md

 # Full JavaScript Complete Packs

 Visual Studio Code offer great experience in text editor just like IDE.
-There are some extension in Visual Studio Code that is useful for web development using JavaScript, HTML, and CSS.
+There are some extension in Visual Studio Code that is useful for web and app development using JavaScript, HTML, and CSS.
 This pack include extensions, git tools, todo list tools, recommended selection of themes and icons, and some utilities that useful in web development using JavaScript in front end stack or backend stack with Node JS.
 You can select or disable some extension in this pack, so it can run as depend on your needs.

 ---